learningproof/websitev2/_posts/2024-07-04-of-grammatology-ipfs-as-language-family.md

 Reading between the lines a little, it is obvious that these three distinct modes correspond to radically different assumptions about the architecture in which those modes would be useful.

 Just a little specification about what a trustless "mode" can be (i.e., do they always map `1:1` to an HTTP header? what gateway or client behaviors MUST and MAY they specify?) would go a long way towards making Trusted Gateways powerful enablers of reliable and mature translation.
-If these modes were a little more detailed (i.e. if they profiles of an architectural component rather than just modes a trustless gateway component can be configured to run), we might get a set of defaults or pre-configurations for gateways that are ready-to-go, just-add-water components of a system that speaks CID at its edges... while allowing more freedom to diverge within their system.
+If these modes were a little more detailed (i.e. if they were profiles of an architectural component rather than just modes a trustless gateway component can be configured to run), we might get a set of defaults or pre-configurations for gateways that are ready-to-go, just-add-water components of a system that speaks CID at its edges... while allowing more freedom to diverge within their system.

 ## Excursus: Segmented NFT Example System